daiwikpal/ReTune/README.md

-# NYC Precipitation Data Collection
+# ReTune Project

-This project collects weather data from multiple sources to train an LSTM model for predicting monthly precipitation in New York City, which will be used for a final meta model and eventually be integrated into a sytem to place weather event bets on Kalshi.
+This project collects and integrates environmental and market data from multiple sources to power predictive models for weather forecasting, anomaly detection, and Kalshi event market predictions.
+The final meta model combines outputs from individual models and executes trades automatically via Kalshi’s API.

 ## Data Sources